Are you wondering what to expect in your Paris hotel?

 6. Can You Smoke in Paris Hotels?

 No. By law, all Paris hotels are non-smoking.
-Fines for violations are hefty - so don't risk it!
+Fines for violations are hefty, and hotels will also add on cleaning fees - so don't risk it!

 7. Which Areas Have the Best Hotels?